Frequently Asked Questions About Graduation

 I applied to graduate, but now I won't be finished this semester.
 Do I need to apply to graduate again?

 You do not need to file another Application for Graduation or pay another graduation fee.
 See your Dean's Office about changing your expected date of graduation.
 There may be a fee increase depending on when you originally applied and when you are now expected to graduate.

 Duplicate diplomas are available through the Office of the Registrar for $35.00 for the 8 1/2 x 11 size.
 Duplicate diplomas from the School of Law or School of Dentistry are $50.00.
-Normal processing takes 6-8 weeks.
+Normal processing takes up to 6 weeks.
 Orders can be picked up or mailed to you when they arrive.

 All duplicate diplomas will have a reissue date noted on the diploma.